This tutorial contains notes about Eclipse Package Drone.

 After the login a new user with Admin and Manager rights should be created.

-Then press on Add user in order to create it.
+Then press on Add user to create it.

 Pressing Submit will result in the user overview.